zoeschindler/qsm2r/README.md

 ## Installation from source

-To install the package from github, the package `devtools` is required.
+To install the package from github, the package `remotes` is required.

 ```R
 # install package from github